ajaychawda58/Benchmark/README.md

 # Benchmark
-A smple benchmark program in C
+A simple benchmark program in C